penalara/engineInputGHCFile/schema-doc/ghc-definitions-dailyocupation-properties-minimumoccupancy.md

 ## restriction

-Indicate if the incompatibility is a strict, avoid (penalisable at optimization) or ignore.
+Indicate whether the incompatibility is a strict, ignore, preferred (strong optimization weight) or accordingToRule (weight according to optimization rule).

 `restriction`